Arteaga2k/problema3/app/Twig/doc/tags/embed.rst

         {% endblock %}
     {% endembed %}

-The ``embed`` tag takes the idea of template inheritance to the level of content fragments.
-While template inheritance allows for "document skeletons", which are filled with life by child templates, the ``embed`` tag allows you to create "skeletons" for smaller units of content and re-use and fill them anywhere you like.
+The ''embed'' tag takes the idea of template inheritance to the level of content fragments.
+While template inheritance allows for "document skeletons", which are filled with life by child templates, the ''embed'' tag allows you to create "skeletons" for smaller units of content and re-use and fill them anywhere you like.